Life on a narrowboat.

-A short and honest guide to what life on a British narrowboat actually looks like.
+A short and honest guide to what life on a narrowboat actually looks like in Britain.
 Written for people who are thinking about it, people who'd never thought about it, and people who already do it but want to know how the other half live.

 What is a narrowboat, exactly